blkhole-sh/blkhole/README.md

 # blkhole

-Self-hosted, encrypted DNS blocking with a ruleset per device and a clock.
+Self-hosted encrypted DNS that blocks ads, trackers and distractions.
+Per device.
+On a schedule.

 blkhole serves DNS over HTTPS, TLS, and QUIC, so queries are encrypted on the wire instead of readable by everyone between you and your resolver.
 Each device